GavinGoGaming/bio-browse/README.md

 <!-- Notice for idiots -->
-# RUNNING
+## RUNNING
 Throw that shi into a codespace (or gitpod.io if you have no more codespace compute) and run `bash shipit.bash`.
 Wait for it to download Fly.io and when it prompts a link, ctrl-click it and login with github.
-It will deploy an app on your new fly account and it will be avalible at `appname`.fly.dev!
+You need to verify a payment method, but it doesnt cost ANYTHING.
+When it asks to copy the configuration **SAY YES**.
+It will deploy an app on your new fly account and it will be avalible at `APPNAME.fly.dev` (with the appname replaced with the generated one)!
+## ADDING CUSTOM UPDATES
+Add your custom code, then do `bash shipit.bash -e` The flag `-e` means existing app (deploy instead of launch).

-# PRE-ONLINE LINKS
+## PRE-ONLINE LINKS
 | Name & Hyperlink | Provider | Location Running |
 | --- | --- | --- |
 | [Mediaology Link](https://proxy.mediaology.com) | FoxMoss, owner of fishme | Main Server (LAX) |